pegasystems/pega-helm-charts/charts/pega/README.md

 `set_vm_max_map_count`   | Elasticsearch uses a **mmapfs** directory by default to store its indices.
 The default operating system limits on mmap counts is likely to be too low, which may result in out of memory exceptions.
 An init container is provided to set the value correctly, but this action requires privileged access.
 If privileged access is not allowed in your environment, you may increase this setting manually by updating the `vm.max_map_count` setting in **/etc/sysctl.conf** according to the Elasticsearch documentation and can set this parameter to `false` to disable the init container.
 For more information, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html). | `true`
 `set_data_owner_on_startup`   | Set to true to enable an init container that runs a chown command on the mapped volume at startup to reset the owner of the ES data to the current user.
 This is needed if a random user is used to run the pod, but also requires privileges to change the ownership of files. | `false`
 `podAnnotations` | Configurable annotations applied to all Elasticsearch pods. | {}
+`affinity` | You may optionally configure the pod affinity so that it is restricted to run on particular node(s), or to prefer to run on particular nodes. | `""`

 Additional env settings supported by Elasticsearch may be specified in a `custom.env` block as shown in the example below.